 Triple check your measurements and ask questions, even if they sound dumb.

 It doesn’t matter if you’re building a tiny house or a mansion – if your time, materials, and money are on the line, you’re going to verify your numbers.

-Even if you’ve read your quote several times.
-Even if you read the company documentation.
-Even if you personally measured each little detail, there is SOMETHING you’re going to miss.
+Even if you’ve read your quote several times, read the company documentation, and personally measured each little detail, there is SOMETHING you’re going to miss.
 There is SOMETHING that you will NOT catch.
 It’s how you deal with it that counts.

 Keys to preventing measurement mistakes:

 - Verify your numbers with your work partner.

 - Then have your partner measure/calculate more than twice.

 - Run your plans by a trusted professional.